 Thailand was really hot and I sweated all the time which proved me not being in a fever.
 People wearing masks were everywhere which made me feel safer.

 I was also charged for many fees when changing currencies :-( Things in Thailand were more expensive than in Hefei but cheaper than in Australia.
+(That makes sense though as Bangkok is the capital city/state in Thailand.)

 Apart from that, people in Thailand were very friendly and I had a pretty good time there.